Free and open source software for low and middle income countries. As it should be.

 Terms & Conditions and Privacy terms

-For the use of Tupaia in all other use cases, Tupaia is available under a commercial license.
 In all cases, the Tupaia name, all logos and trademarks are copyright and remain the property of Beyond Essential Systems Pty Ltd and cannot be used without permission.
 This is done to preserve confidence in the platform and prevent inferior copies circulating or confusion amongst our partners.

 Tupaia has a monorepo.
 Community contributions are welcome and we especially encourage software developers from partner countries to get in touch via our Contact page.